How To Negotiate a Travel Nurse Contract and Get the Pay You Deserve

 • Number of interviews you will attend

-• Type of contract you will sign; and
+• Type of contract you will sign

 • Whether the agency will pay for housing and relocation